 There are numerous surf schools and camps operating around the country, especially during the high season of October to April around the south coast.

 There are many ways to select a suitable camp before traveling to Sri Lanka.
 Amongst pricing, reputation and special options like surf and yoga combinations.
 However, visitors are advised to look for features such as the following when picking out the perfect surf camp:

 - Free board rental

 - Proximity to the beach

 - Transport to the best wave locations

 With its wild coastline and variable Indian Ocean weather, this small island is a great place to travel as a surfer.
 With its well-established reputation amongst the surfing community and its exotic location, it’s one of the best places to combine a culture trip with a surfing vacation.

-Remember, before traveling you must have a valid Sri Lankan visa when you arrive at immigration.
+Remember, before traveling you must have a valid Sri Lankan ETA when you arrive at immigration.
 This can be obtained online for citizens of eligible countries and processed and sent to a personal email address in minutes.